TRUE TRAINING 100 - An Anniversary

 For most of his life, Trouper has lived in a large pasture with multiple horses 24/7.
 Nowadays, he is brought in at night, but to an enormous indoor stall (nearly 25 feet square) connected to an even larger outdoor run.
 The barn is open and airy for excellent ventilation and nice cool horse temperatures.
 He has about 30 buddies on a 70-acre ranch.
 Not bad for a horse!

 The young colt who was scared of the barn aisle now stands tied in one, completely quiet and patient.
 The other day, an enormous Percheron got loose and ran frightened through the aisle where True was tied.
 True never moved a hoof.
 He can be vacuumed, clipped, fully groomed.
 He lifts his feet politely for his farrier and stands firm and unafraid for his veterinarian.
 When horses run with excitement outside, he watches but remains in position.
 He knows not to urinate in the barn aisle, under saddle, or in the wash rack.
+He passes mares politely in the arena, but still cocks one little corner of the ear nearest them just to show his approval.
 His 90-degree spins away from killer birds still occur, but only rarely and much, much slower.
 And, as you've seen in previous posts, True is very brave with snakes.

 True and I are bonded deeply.
 He knows that I am his guide, I will take care of him, protect him from human dangers, and meet his needs.
 When something is wrong, he gets my attention right away and shows me what it is.
 One day he injured a lower leg, gimped around on it until I arrived at his stall, then immediately approached me and held the leg up in the air for me to see.
 Only a rock would have missed his message.
 True is comfortable and relaxed in my presence, attentive but not worried or concerned unless there is something in the environment that warrants his concern.

-I am very lucky to have True in my life and I try to let him know every day how much I appreciate him.
-Could his training progress be faster?
+I feel very lucky to have True in my life, and I try to let him know every day how much I appreciate him.
+Could his training progress more quickly?
 Yes.
 But then it wouldn’t be so deep.
 And in brain-based horsemanship, deep bonds are much more important.
 As you can see, I'm proud of True and happy with the results of my training.
 We both have much more to learn and are eager to continue the process.